 Climate change puts this multimillion-dollar sector of the economy at risk, threatening the livelihoods of over 1,000 county residents.
-Because of the
+Because of the uncertainty in projecting how climate change will impact fisheries, ERG did not project what portion of this vulnerable sector would be lost by year.
 In 2017, fishing, aquaculture, seafood processing, and seafood markets in Barnstable County employed 1,175 people, of whom more than 822 were self-employed.